Christopher22/yaccas/README.md

 use yaccas::parser::{Parser, FreeArgumentSupport, Result};

 fn main() {
-    let mut will_be_true = false;
+    let mut will_be_true_if_flag_is_set = false;
     let mut will_be_42_as_everytime = 0u32;

-    {
+    { // It's time for some magic ...

-        let flag = Flag::default();
+        // There a three types of arguments let flag = Flag::default();
         let value = Value::new::<u32>();
         let command = Command::new(|| Some("A fancy name for abort"));

+        // Registers the arguments to a parser.
-        let mut parser = Parser::default();
+        // All callbacks will only be executed if parsing was successful! let mut parser = Parser::default();

         parser.register(&["option", "o1", "o2"], flag, | flag | {
-            // Check if the flag was set.
-All callbacks will only be executed if parsing was successfull! will_be_true = true;
+            // Flags are options which may occur 0 - x times. will_be_true_if_flag_is_set = flag.is_activated();
         });

         parser.register(&["value", "v"], value, | value | {
-            // Process the value or assign it somewhere will_be_42_as_everytime = value.get_value::<u32>().expect("The answer for everything is 42!");
+            // Values are command line argument-value pairs of a specific type. will_be_42_as_everytime = value.get_value::<u32>().expect("The answer for everything is 42!");
         });

         parser.register(&["abort"], command, | _command | {
+            // Commands may or may not abort the execution of parsing, i.e. for "help".
-            // This will be executed if the command was not called or does not abort the execution.
+            // This callback is a fallback: It is only called if the process was not aborted!
         });

         match parser.parse(default_scanner!()) {